Bridging the Gap to a New World of Hyper-Personalized Service

 Protecting Guests and Businesses

 Data scientists have a crucial role to play in helping to protect guest data and business services.
-They can build software tools to track problems in real time by detecting anomalies in traffic or usage patterns, which can indicate anything from financial fraud to denial of service attacks on websites.
+They can build software tools to track problems in real time by detecting anomalies in traffic or usage patterns, which can indicate anything from financial fraud to denial-of-service attacks on websites.

 Understanding Guest Behavior

-Data scientists don’t just characterize how guests are behaving.
-They investigate the why of the behavior — digging deeper to fully understand consumer decisions.
+Data scientists do not just characterize how guests are behaving.
+They investigate the why of the behavior – digging deeper to fully understand consumer decisions.
 Data science can allow businesses to study and target anomalous guest behavior, using software tools to drill down and capture information about consumers whose habits fall outside the norm of particular demographic groups.
-It is also predictive, allowing companies to make inferences for the future to guide their decision making.

 Brands Doing It Right